 - Nestle chicken breasts into the skillet.
 Add remaining broth and mascarpone or cream cheese, and cook for 5-10 minutes until chicken is cooked through and the sauce has thickened.

-- Top with remaining parsley and serve.
+- Season with salt and pepper, top with remaining parsley, and serve.